tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 receiving alerts in order to signal errors or connection closure.

 Any data received with an epoch/sequence number pair after that of a valid received closure alert MUST be ignored.
+Note: this is a change from TLS 1.3 which depends on the order of receipt rather than the epoch and sequence number.

 ##  Establishing New Associations with Existing Parameters